MCarlomagno/hackernaut/README.md

 RETURN     // return the pointer value
 ```

-As a result we will get the following hex string:
+As a result we will get the following hex string (the first few upcodes correspond to the contract creation):

 `
 0x600a600c600039600a6000f3602a60805260206080f3